-Based on this study, two additional monitoring wells are recommended for improving the detection of migrating salinity in the area of the Burrton plume.
+Based on this study, two additional monitoring wells are recommended for improving the detection of migrating salinity in the Burrton plume.
 One well is recommended for sampling the middle level of the aquifer near the edge of the advancing salinity plume.
-Another well is suggested for monitoring the salinity in the deep part of the Burrton plume where no deep monitoring wells exist.
+Another well is suggested for monitoring the salinity in the center of the Burrton plume where no monitoring site exists.
+An alternative to this monitoring well is sampling of a deep domestic well at this location.